AvikDas20/Ed_Tech_Market_Lead_Scoring_Prediction/README.md

 ## Methodology

 ### Data Analysis
-- **Exploratory Data Analysis (EDA):** Conducted comprehensive EDA to understand lead information and course details which have been proposed to them or they are interested on.
+- **Exploratory Data Analysis (EDA):** Conducted comprehensive EDA to understand lead information and course details which have been proposed to them or they are interested in.
 - **Feature Engineering:** Refined and transformed data to be more effective for predictive modeling.
+### Predictive Modelling
+- **Model Development:** Built a machine learning model to analyze lead attributes and it's effect in increasing propensity of leads being scored.
+- **Model Validation:** Ensured the accuracy and reliability of model by comparing the performance of the various algorithms used.

+---

+## Outcomes
+- **Lead Scoring Predicition**: Accurately predicted which leads would be interested in buying the courses.
+- **Customer Identification**: Understand from the diverse marketing data which are the most important drivers for product sales.

+---

+## Models used for classification
+1. Logistic Regression
+2. Naive Bayes
+3. Decision Tree
+4. Random Forest

+---

+## Model evaluation